 With blogging, you may not earn any money during the first few months.
 I published my first income report 4 months after taking my blog seriously and earned $60 for the month.
 Those 4 months were the hardest for me because I was new to blogging and still figuring everything out.

 However, over time my income grew as I continued to work hard on my blog and it’s been paying off ever since.

 Some side hustles are great for quick, short-term income while others may require an investment of your time and money but will become a solid source of income you can depend on long-term.
 It’s up to you to decide what you’re looking for at this moment.

 Now, it’s time to narrow down your options since you know what your interests and skills are, your availability to work, your income goals, and how long you’re willing to wait to start generating an income.

 I’d recommend jotting down a list of your top 5 options.
 If you have less, that’s okay too.
 Record the pros and cons and other implications of each then compare and contrast to see which side hustle idea sounds like an absolute match.

 This process will take longer for some than it will for others.
 You may have already determined a winning side hustle in one of the earlier steps or you may spend more time analyzing your options.
 There is no right or wrong way to go about it.

 When you do make your decision, though it should feel right and get you pretty excited.

 Time for the fun part!
-After you’ve chosen the right side hustle idea for you, the only thing left to do is take action and get started.
+After you find the right side hustle for you, the only thing left to do is take action and get started.
 Side hustling is work, but it can be so rewarding especially after choosing to do work that makes you feel fulfilled and brings in a nice income.